-Sally Marsh MSc
+Sally Marsh MSc FLI

 Co-Director (Job Share)

 Sally has been Co-Director of the High Weald AONB Partnership for over 20 years and leads on the AONB Management Plan and strategic vision.
-She has a degree in Environmental Biology from Liverpool University, an MSc in Landscape Ecology from London University and a post graduate diploma in Landscape Architecture.
+She has a degree in Environmental Biology from Liverpool University, an MSc in Landscape Ecology from London University and studied for a post graduate diploma in Landscape Architecture.
 Her wide ranging policy and research experience includes integrated rural policy, sustainable communities and low carbon buildings, landscape characterisation and ancient woodlands.
 Sally's background includes restoration ecology and urban ecology having previously worked for Operation Groundwork in the North West, London Ecology Unit and rural conservation charities.
 She lives in the High Weald and away from work can be found canoeing or walking locally.

 Jason Lavender MSc